jzntam/game_of_thrones_api/README.md

 Still In developement.
 Basic Functionality.
 Find Books, Characters and Houses.

-##### TODO: Better filtering, incorporate pagination, complete API functionality and of course tests.
+##### TODO: Better filtering, fuzzy find for houses, complete API functionality and of course tests.

 ## Installation